AriFordsham/GHCWiki/type-functions-status.md

 - Kind and type checking of instance declarations of indexed types, including the generation of representation tycons.
 - Wrapper generation and type checking of pattern matching for indexed data and newtypes.
 - Consistency checking for family instances.
+- Enforce syntactic constraints on type instances needed to ensure the termination of constraint entailment checking.

 ## Desugaring